Can you get insurance without registration? Yes.

 Can you get auto insurance on a car you don’t own?

 There are a variety of reasons you may want to insure a car you don’t own.
 Perhaps you are borrowing a friend’s car or renting a car.
-Whatever the reason, you may want to add insurance to make sure you are covered.
+Beyond this, you may be wondering, can I insure a car not registered to me?

 In some cases, like borrowing a car from a friend, you may already be covered, either your own normal car insurance or the owner’s policy.
 Also, sometimes rental cars are already covered under your policy.